seeusman1/Thesis-rvex-rewrite/README.md

 running make without an argument should always list the available commands.
 Reading the makefiles and HDL sources is the next best thing.

 simrvex
 -------

-This "platform" encapsulates the simrvex architectural simulator. simrvex is very fast in comparison to modelsim, running at similar speeds as an ρ-VEX core at ~10MHz.
+This "platform" encapsulates the simrvex architectural simulator. simrvex is very fast in comparison to Modelsim, running at similar speeds as an ρ-VEX core at ~10MHz.
 To simulate a program, do the following.

     $ cd platform/simrvex